AhmedBella/AhmedBella/README.md

 - 👋 Hi, I’m @AhmedBella
 - 👀 I’m interested in hardware and software.
-- ⚙️ I'm currently working on AI stuff
+- ⚙️ I'm currently working on GetBy
 - 🌱 I’m currently learning about artificial intelligence and embedded finance
 - 📫 You can reach me at ducahmed@icloud.com